(hereinafter the “GTC”)

 1. Introductory Provisions

-1.3 The rights and obligations arisen in connection with common browsing of the website faceup.com/en, not in connection with the provision of Product (i.e. outside the user interfaces admin.faceup.com or report.faceup.com), are governed by the Website Terms and Rules of Use.
+1.3 The rights and obligations arising in connection with common browsing of the website faceup.com/en, not in connection with the provision of Product (i.e. outside the user interfaces admin.faceup.com or app.faceup.com), are governed by the Website Terms and Rules of Use.

 1.4 The Client is obliged to familiarize himself/herself with these GTC, and by registering on the Provider’s website and/or in the application or otherwise using (e.g. browsing) these Provider’s website and/or the application, the Client acknowledges the current version of the GTC and is obliged to comply with them.